Jagdtiger: Combat history

-Near Unna, one Jagdtiger climbed a hill to attack five American tanks 600 meters away, leading to two withdrawing and the other three opening fire.
+Near Unna, one Jagdtiger climbed a hill to attack five American tanks 600 meters away, prompting two to retreat and the other three to open fire.
 The Jagdtiger took several hits but none of the American projectiles could penetrate the 250 mm thick frontal armor of the vehicle's casemate.
-However, the inexperienced German commander lost his nerve and turned around instead of backing down, thus exposing the thinner side armor, which was penetrated and all six crew members killed.
-Carius wrote that the crews were not trained or experienced enough to keep their thick frontal armour facing the enemy in combat.
+However, the inexperienced German commander lost his nerve and turned around instead of backing away, thus exposing the thinner side armor, which was penetrated and all six crew members killed.
+Carius wrote that these crews were not trained or experienced enough to keep their thick frontal armour facing the enemy in combat.

-When unable to escape the Ruhr Pocket, Carius ordered the guns of the remaining Jagdtigers destroyed to prevent intact vehicles falling into Allied hands and then surrendered to American forces.
+When trapped in the Ruhr Pocket, Carius ordered the guns of the remaining Jagdtigers destroyed to prevent intact vehicles falling into Allied hands and then surrendered to American forces.
 The 10 Jagdtigers of the 2nd Company of s.Pz.Jg.Abt.
 512 destroyed one American tank for one Jagdtiger lost to combat, one lost to friendly fire, and eight others lost to mechanical breakdown or destruction by their own crews to prevent capture by enemy forces.

-On 17 January 1945, two Jagdtigers used by the Heer's XIV Corps engaged a bunker-line in support of assaulting infantry near Auenheim.
+On 17 January 1945, two Jagdtigers used by the Heer's XIV Corps engaged a line of bunkers in support of assaulting infantry near Auenheim.
 On 18 January, they attacked four secure bunkers at a range of 1,000 meters.
 The armored cupola of one bunker burned out after two shots.
 A Sherman attacking in a counter-thrust was set afire by explosive shells.
 The two Jagdtigers survived the fight, having fired 46 explosive shells and 10 anti-tank shells.

 In April 1945, s.Pz.Jäg.Abt.
 512 saw a great deal of action, especially on 9 April, where the 1st Company engaged an Allied column of Sherman tanks and trucks from hull-down positions and destroyed 11 tanks and over 30 unarmored or lightly armored targets, with some of the enemy tanks knocked out from a distance of more than 4,000 m.
-The unit lost one Jagdtiger in this incident, after Allied Republic P-47 Thunderbolt fighter-bombers appeared.
+The unit lost one Jagdtiger to Republic P-47 Thunderbolt fighter-bombers.
 During the next couple of days, the 1st Company destroyed a further five Sherman tanks before surrendering to US troops at Iserlohn.
 Meanwhile, the 2nd Company fought on with little gain.
-On 15 April 1945, the unit surrendered at Schillerplatz in Iserlohn.
+On 15 April 1945, the unit also surrendered at Schillerplatz in Iserlohn.